-MINNEAPOLIS — Health care providers are still asking that patients do not call them directly to ask about COVID-19 vaccines, as they want phone lines available for other patients seeking treatment.
-So, KARE 11 reached out to all the major health care systems in Minnesota to see which groups they are vaccinating this week, and if there is anything eligible patients can do to get an appointment.
+MINNEAPOLIS — Some health care providers have asked that patients do not call them directly to ask about COVID-19 vaccines, as they want phone lines available for other patients seeking treatment.
+So, KARE 11 reached out to all the major health care systems in Minnesota about their vaccination plans, and if there is anything eligible patients can do to get an appointment.

-M Health Fairview is giving vaccines to patients 75 and older, as well as continuing to vaccinate frontline health care workers who are unable to work remotely, people age 50 and older, people with certain conditions or disabilities under Phase 1B Tier 4 of the state's plan, and people who are members of specific racial or ethnic groups that have experienced disproportionately high rates of COVID-19 during the pandemic.
+M Health Fairview is currently giving COVID-19 vaccines only to paid and unpaid health care workers who are unable to work remotely, people age 50 and older, people with certain conditions or disabilities under Phase 1B Tier 4 of the state's plan, and people who are members of specific racial or ethnic groups that have experienced disproportionately high rates of COVID-19 during the pandemic.
 Patients are encouraged to sign up for a "MyChart" account on the M Health Fairview website, and if eligible, can book an available appointment.
 Those who are not current patients, but are still eligible for the vaccine, can still create a MyChart account and see available appointments.

 Allina Health is giving vaccines to patients and community members at greater risk of COVID-19, including patients over age 65 and people under age 65 with certain underlying health conditions.
-Any patient they’ve seen in the last five years is in their system, and Allina is directly calling or emailing them in a random order before expanding to the 65 and older group.
+Any patient they’ve seen in the last five years is in their system, and Allina is directly contacting those eligible by email, phone or letter.
 To make sure your contact information is up to date, you can check your Allina online account.

-Mayo Clinic is giving vaccines to patients 80 and older who live in the greater Rochester area.
+Mayo Clinic is giving vaccines to patients 65 and older who live in the greater Rochester area.
 They are also helping Olmsted County Public Health vaccinate non-Mayo patients in that age range who live in the area.
 Next week, Mayo Clinic will begin vaccinating patients 75 and older.
 They are reaching out to patients via Patient Online Services and on the phone.
 Patients can sign up for an online account or log in to double-check contact info.
 Mayo Clinic will send vaccine appointment invitations to patients with underlying conditions, increasing opportunities for staff and all Minnesota residents age 16 or older, as vaccine supply allows.

 North Memorial Health is prioritizing high-risk patients for vaccines, including anyone age 65 and older or patients age 18-64 who were randomly selected and meet Phase 1B Tier 2 and Tier 3.
 Invitations to schedule an appointment are going to patients through emails, text messages and phone calls then scheduled on a first-come basis.
 Anyone over 65 who's looking to get vaccinated can call 763-581-CARE (2273) to schedule an appointment.